Pedestrian Hit By A Car At A Junction – Who Is At Fault? – Road Traffic Accident Compensation Claims Guide

 We recommend that you try and start your pedestrian accident claim as soon as possible.
 Three years may sound like a long time.
 However, preparing a road accident claim can be complex and time-consuming.

 In certain circumstances, the three-year time limit for making a claim can be affected.
 If a child is involved in a pedestrian accident, then the three-year limit is frozen.
-Any pedestrian under the age of 18 who gets hit by a car can’t make a claim themself.
+Any pedestrian under the age of 18 who gets hit by a car can’t make a claim themselves.

 However, a representative can start a claim on behalf of a claimant before they reach 18.
 This is known as a litigation friend, and they could possibly be a parent or guardian of the claimant.
 Alternatively, the pedestrian could start a claim on their own behalf when they are 18 or older.
 The standard three-year time limit activates from the claimant’s 18th birthday.